michael-borck/cloudcore/docs/policies/data_mgmt.md

 ---
-title: Data Management Policy
+title: "Data Management Policy"
-categories:
-      - "Data Lifecycle"
-      - "Backup and Recovery"
+categories: ["Data Lifecycle", "Backup and Recovery", "Data Classification"]
-      - "Data Classification"
 ---

 This policy outlines the requirements and controls/procedures CloudCore has